What is multiple regression analysis?

-2. It is basically built out of pre-defined assumption that relation between Y and each of the X’s is linear.
+2. It is basically built out of the pre-defined assumption that the relation between Y and each of the X’s is linear.

 3. If the graph is not linear at any point of the time then the individual has to work for attaining linearity.

 4. Within multiple regression analysis, it includes homoscedasticity and normality concepts